-Gateway Technical College is approved by the Wisconsin State Approving Agency and the Federal Department of Veterans Affairs to provide training to veterans, active service members, survivors, spouses and their dependents..
-You can get more information about VA Education Benefits by meeting with a Student Finance Specialist (School Certifying Official) or by contacting your local County Veterans Service Officer (CVSO).
-If you are planning to use veterans education benefits at Gateway please follow these steps:
+Gateway Technical College is approved by the Wisconsin State Approving Agency and the Federal Department of Veterans Affairs to provide training to veterans, active service members, spouses and dependents of a veteran.
+You can get more information about VA educational benefits by meeting with a Student Finance Specialist (SFS) or by contacting your local County Veterans Service Officer (CVSO).

+If you are planning to use veterans educational benefits at Gateway please follow these steps:

-- You can visit any Student Services Center or call 1-800-247-7122 to schedule an initial consultation with a Student Finance Specialist. - A Student Finance Specialist will guide students through the benefit and enrollment processes at Gateway Technical College.
-The Veteran may be asked to provide documentation during or after the initial meeting, i.e. Certificate of Eligibility, DD214, NOBE, KICKER, as applicable to you. - Complete admissions process and be accepted into an approved program of study. - 4.
-All Veterans must supply the college with their military transcripts. - After a student registers for classes (each term), please submit a VA-Education Benefit Request Form (VA-EBRF). - You may also be eligible for grant funding.
-Please complete your Free Application for Federal Student Aid by visiting fafsa.ed.gov. - Make sure you check your Gateway Student e-mail and Web Advisor account regularly for important updates regarding your VA Benefits.
+- You can call 1-800-247-7122 or visit one of our convenient Student Services locations to schedule an initial consultation with a Student Finance Specialist. - A Student Finance Specialist will guide you through the benefit and enrollment processes at Gateway Technical College.
+You may be asked to provide documentation during or after the initial meeting, i.e. Certificate of Eligibility, DD214 (Member 4 or Service 2), NOBE, KICKER, as applicable to you. - You will be required to submit a VA-Education Benefit request form (VA-EBRF) before you register for classes each term.

+- 4. All Veterans must supply the college with their military transcripts. - i.
+Joint Services Transcripts - ii.
+Community College of the Air Force transcripts - You may also be eligible for additional Federal Grant Funding.
+Please complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov. - To find out more about Scholarships, please visit Gateway's Scholarship page on our website. - Make sure you check your Gateway Student e-mail and WebAdvisor account regularly for important updates regarding your VA Benefits.

 Additional information about Veteran's education benefits can be found at gtc.edu/va.
 For specific eligibility requirements, you may also call the VA Regional Processing Office (Federal Benefits) at 1-888-442-4551, or your local County Veteran Service Office (State Benefits) located in your county.
-To find your local County Veteran Service Officer (CVSO) please go to the following link and click on your county of residence to display your designated CVSO: http://wicvso.org/locate-your-cvso/
+To find your local County Veteran Service Officer (CVSO) please go to the following link and click on your county of residence to display your designated CVSO:http://wicvso.org/locate-your-cvso/

-VA Standards of Progress for Federal VA Education Benefits (Chapters 30, 31, 33, 35, 1606, 1607)
+Standards of Progress for Federal VA Education Benefits (Chapters 30, 31, 33, 35, 1606, 1607)